-Only the entry-level Elegance trim forgoes an attractive 12-inch touchscreen mounted in the centre of the dashboard.
+Even the entry-level Performance Line gets an attractive 12-inch touchscreen mounted in the centre of the dashboard.
 It’s closely related to the system in the Peugeot 3008 and 5008, and that’s no bad thing: it works well and gets bespoke graphics to complement the DS brand.
 Instead of analogue gauges, you’ll also find a 12.3-inch digital instrument cluster, again with new fonts and graphics that look sharp and distinctive.

 Another few highlights include the B.R.M clock that takes pride of place in the middle of the dashboard and rotates into place when you start the engine, along with night-vision technology that hasn’t been fitted before in the class.

-If luxury is your priority, Prestige adds crystal controls dotted around the interior, LED ambient lighting, front parking sensors and a reversing camera, along with wireless charging for compatible smartphones.
-The B.R.M clock is added to the dash along with swathes of leather.
+The more fashion-focused Rivoli trim adds crystal controls dotted around the interior, LED ambient lighting, front parking sensors and a reversing camera, along with massaging seats and swathes of leather on the dash.

-That’s not it though, because Ultra Prestige is even more lavish, with 20-inch wheels, a panoramic sunroof, upgraded stereo system and Nappa leather seats with an eye-catching watch-strap design.
+Opera is even more lavish, with 20-inch wheels, a panoramic sunroof, upgraded stereo system and Nappa leather seats with an eye-catching watch-strap design.
 Functionality is also improved by 360-degree cameras, keyless entry with a powered tailgate, adaptive cruise control and lane-keeping assistance.

-Polar White is the only standard colour, so you’ll need to budget £550 for metallic paint or £750 for one of the pearlescent hues.
-Upgrading from 18 to 19-inch alloy wheels also costs £550, while front parking sensors cost £150, if they’re not already included, and a reversing camera is £450.
-A Premium Safety Pack is available for the Elegance trim for just under £900, adding features like adaptive cruise control and lane-keeping assist.
-It also includes the DS ConnectedCAM, a camera in the rear-view mirror that can record accidents.
-This is also available as a stand-alone option.
+Polar White is the only standard colour, so you’ll need to budget £550 for metallic paint or £750 for one of the pearlescent finishes.
+Front parking sensors cost £150, if they’re not already included, and a reversing camera is £450.
+A Premium Safety Pack is available for the Performance trim for £1,300, adding features like adaptive cruise control and lane-keeping assist.
+You can also get Advanced Traction Control with modes for mud, sand and snow, and is good value at £150 if you live in rural areas and encounter slippery roads.